Most of us are born in an era where, we have heard noises of people rushing in and out with the supplies, coming out from manufacturing plants.

 “Oftentimes when people look at data, they’re looking for the ‘grand slam’ – one thing that’s going to save them tens or hundreds of thousands of dollars.
 In reality, it’s the small improvements that can add up to big dollar savings across many vessels.” – said James Stascavage, the former intelligence technology manager at Caterpillar Marine.

 The same system helped the ship operators save $400,000 per ship by recommending - cleaning the ship’s hull every 6 months rather than a year.
 The hull used to get contaminated with saltwater corrosion and rough seas which resulted in the ship’s performance inefficiencies.

 Literally, these little improvements add up to be the ‘north stars’ most companies are chasing!

 In its Portland facility, Daimler was struggling to optimize the costs and efficiencies in operations.
 The cumbersome manufacturing setup was difficult to deal with and it was getting increasingly complex to meet the supply and demand.

 It led to plant floor personnel trading clipboards and pens for iPads.
-They had a system in their palms to manage everything from checking the machine efficiency, fuel consumption rate to tracking shipments and confirming its reception.
+They had a system in their palms to manage everything from checking the machine efficiency, and fuel consumption rate to tracking shipments and confirming its reception.
 The network allows them to do this by centralizing PLC data and connecting operations to execution and logistics systems.
-It led to increased collaboration with the stakeholder in the organisation as well as the ones outside like distribution partners, supplier, etc.
+It led to increased collaboration with the stakeholders in the organisation as well as the ones outside like distribution partners, suppliers, etc.